soumyadp/mongodb-centos-container/README.md

 # mongodb-docker-container
-A docker container running MongoDB v4.0.
-MongoDB officially doesnt provide a CentOS based container running the widely popular NoSQL DB.
-So, I am sharing one with you.
+A Docker container running MongoDB v4.0.
+Mongo's official Docker Hub repository doesnt provide a CentOS based container.
+You can use this one to quickly get MongoDB up and running on CentOS.

+Versions: CentOS 7, MongoDB 4.0

 Assumptions: Docker installed and running on your local host